 2) Be a Realist first

-Before you get started with your first-year med school, take note of your strengths, skills and qualities.
-Medical college is going to be very different from what you have studied previously.
+Before you get started with your first-year med school, take note of your strengths, skills, and qualities.
+The medical college is going to be very different from what you have studied previously.
 It requires adopting an organized approach to study and scheduling.
 So be realistic and take some time out for yourself first.
 Listen to music, watch a movie or get in touch with other medical or premed students.
 In short, celebrate even small progress towards your goals.

 The new session will be difficult to figure out at first.
 So, do check out the student services available on campus.
 Whether you want to join a student club or want to learn the skills about referencing for your project, seek help from student advisers.